alekratz/lisplike/README.md

 * Move the code generation to a more friendly design pattern, rather than being hard-coded to C++.
 * Syntactic analysis before generating the C++ code.
 Catch things like re-declarations, immutable assignment, invalid operands (lexer doesn't catch invalid boolean operators), etc.
 * Better examples (i.e. more than just a factorial)
+* Prettier generated code output.
+I'm getting really tired of having to look at lambda garbage.

 License
 =